WoditorTrans2000/WoditorTranslationGallery/README.md

 Please check the [credit](https://github.com/WoditorTrans2000/WoditorTranslationGallery#credit) to see what versions were made by which author.

-If the authors don't want their translations here, please send an e-mail or open a issue.
+If the authors don't want their translations here, please send an e-mail or open an issue.
 That way, I can remove the translation.

 E-Mail: WoditorGameGallery@protonmail.com<br>I'm Brazillian!
-But I can understand English, but not Japanese (Learning!)
+I can understand English, but not Japanese (Learning!)

+[Discord](
+https://discord.com/invite/c3F7fNyDKE) **WolfRPGEditor Hub** If you want to discuss about translations, please join the discord!

 ---